 Posted by Breanna Newbill on Sunday, March 19, 2017

 It was a bold first step for a 9-year-old.
-She had already bought two chickens and a pair of plastic shoes with her own money.
+She had already bought two chickens and a pair of plastic shoes for children around the world with her own money.
 Now, she was calling on her friends and family to help her raise $171 to pay for deworming medication for 2,000 children and a water filter.
-(Click here to join Kaia and purchase these gifts for children around the globe.)

 She may have stumbled over hard words like “malnutrition” and “intestinal” but she understood the heart of the issue.
 Kaia wanted to make a difference.